stacklio/stackl/docs/content/basic/overview.md

   * Internally/externally uniform and accessible by using universal standards and terminology
   * Driven by specifiable policies to enable flexible orchestration
   * Coded with a clear and consistent design and using best-practice development guidelines
-* Scalable, lightweight, and performant
+* Scalable, lightweight, and high performance
   * Distributable across infrastructure and easy to scale
   * Able to make trade-offs to match different quality-of-service requirements